-Recycling is a process that converts waste materials into new products which add value to our lives and at the same time delivers environmental benefits such as energy, material and landfill space conservation.
+Recycling is a process that converts waste materials into new products.
+It adds delivers environmental benefits such as energy, material and landfill space conservation.
 Recycling is seen as the right thing to do, and can be a source of individual as well as civic or corporate pride.

-Including Non-Recyclable Glass Not all glass can be recycled.
-Translucent jars and bottles can be recycled, if your recycling program accepts this glass.
+Non-recyclable glass Not all glass can be recycled.
+Translucent jars and bottles can be recycled, if your recycling program accepts this type of glass.
 However, light bulbs, Pyrex products, lab glassware, mirror and window glass are usually not accepted for recycling.
-Lighting products are beginning to be more widely accepted in special recycling programs, such as iB.C.'s Lightcycle lighting recycling program.
+Lighting products are beginning to be more widely accepted in special recycling programs, such as B.C.'s Lightcycle lighting recycling program.

-Empty the Liquids This is a very common mistake.
+Containers with liquids still inside This is a very common mistake.
 Some people just throw their liquid containers into the recycling bin without emptying them first.
 If there is liquid inside, it may spill and contaminate other commingled materials such as paper.
 Additionally, containers carrying liquid are heavier than empty containers, and this may lead to inaccurate sorting at the recycling plant.

-Contain the Shreddings and Include the Glossy Shredded papers are acceptable to most recyclers if you put the shredded papers in a paper bag and label it as “Shredded papers”.
+Loose shredded paper Shredded papers are acceptable to most recyclers if you put the shredded papers in a paper bag and label it as “Shredded papers”.
 Otherwise, sorting out shredded paper from other materials becomes very difficult in a material recycling facility.
 Additionally, while many programs only accepted a limited range of paper in the past, now many of them accept a wider range of colored and glossy paper.

 Other items Other items not allowed in community recycling programs include medical waste and disposable diapers.
 Polystyrene foam, while being recyclable, is often not accepted.
 Be sure to check what is allowed in your recycling program.